evan47west/Bylaws/Bylaws.md

 The President shall serve as delegate to the International Convention and on the Georgia Tech Interfraternity Council Board of Directors, unless excused by the Executive Committee.
 He shall appoint the other delegates and alternates to the International Convention and the Province Conference.
 He shall be responsible for all reports to the Delta Upsilon Quarterly.
 He shall work closely with the Vice-President Member Education to plan a Brotherhood retreat before the fall and spring semesters.
 The President may bring any Chapter officer to the Judicial Board for impeachment.

 ### Section 2.
 The Vice-President of Member Education shall perform the duties of the President in the temporary absence or disability of the President.
 He shall chair the Member Education Committee.
 He shall be responsible for Chapter participation in Georgia Tech events to include but not limited to Dean Dull, Greek Week, and Homecoming.
-He shall be responsible for the education and development of all Active Brothers and oversee the Associate Member Educator.
-He shall plan in coordination with the Associate Member Educator the Associate Member Pinning, the Associate Member Retreat, and the Associate Member Initiation.
-He shall present to EC the Associate Member ranking system at the first ECM of every semester.
+He shall be responsible for the education and development of all Active Brothers.
 He shall be responsible to the Executive Committee for the conduct and performance of all officers on his committee.
-The Vice President Member Education may bring the Associate Member Educator, any MEC officer or any officer under the supervision of an MEC officer to the Judicial Board for impeachment.
+The Vice President Member Education may bring any MEC officer or any officer under the supervision of an MEC officer to the Judicial Board for impeachment.
 These appointed and elected officers are:

-  - The Associate Member Educator shall be responsible for the education and development of all Associate Members of the chapter.
-He shall work with the Vice President of Member Education to prepare the Associate Member education curriculum.
-He shall present to the EC the Associate Member point system at the first ECM of every semester.
-He shall work with the Vice President of Member Education to plan Associate Member Pinning, the Associate Member Retreat, and the Associate Member Initiation.
-The Associate Member Educator will work directly under the Vice-President of Member Education.

   -  Chapter Secretary shall keep a record of the proceedings the active Membership, the MEC, and other such matters of interest or value to the Chapter.
 He shall keep a record of who is absent from Mandatory Events as defined in Article 3 Section 6 and report this information at the first regular JBM following the missed event.
 He shall also keep a record of the Associate Member points as approved by the Member Education Committee.
 He shall be responsible to the MEC for the conduct and performance of all officers on his committee.
 He may bring any officer under his supervision to the Judicial Board for impeachment.
 These appointed officers are: (none)